Keyfactor/bosch-ipcamera-orchestrator/README.md

 ------|-----------|------------------
 Basic |Name	|Descriptive name for the Store Type.
 Bosch IP Camera.
 Basic |Short Name	|The short name that identifies the registered functionality of the orchestrator.
-Must be BIPCamera Basic |Custom Capability|Checked with value BoschIpCamera.
+Must be BIPCamera Basic |Custom Capability|Checked, with value "BoschIpCamera".
 Basic |Job Types	|Inventory, Remove and Reenrollment are the supported job types.
 Basic |Needs Server	|Must be checked
-Basic |Blueprint Allowed	|Checked
+Basic |Blueprint Allowed	|Optional
 Basic |Requires Store Password	|Determines if a store password is required when configuring an individual store.
 This must be checked.
 Basic |Supports Entry Password	|Determined if an individual entry within a store can have a password.
 This must be unchecked.
 Advanced |Store Path Type| Determines how the user will enter the store path when setting up the cert store.
+This will represent the file name on the camera.
+Select "Freeform"
-Freeform Advanced |Supports Custom Alias	|Determines if an individual entry within a store can have a custom Alias.
+Advanced |Supports Custom Alias	|Determines if an individual entry within a store can have a custom Alias.
 Forbidden Advanced |Private Key Handling |Determines how the orchestrator deals with private keys.
 Optional Advanced |PFX Password Style |Determines password style for the PFX Password.
 Default